Prag8855/aab/content/guides/immigration-office.md

 ### Apply for a residence permit

-Some [residence permits](/glossary/Aufenthaltstitel) have their own application form.
+Some [residence permits](/glossary/Aufenthaltstitel) have their own online application form.
 Use that form to apply.

 - [Blue Card](https://service.berlin.de/dienstleistung/324659/en/)
 - [Citizenship](https://service.berlin.de/dienstleistung/318998/)